Our Process

 3. Objectives or Research Questions

-• Alignment with the Problem: State specific objectives or research questions that directly align with the identified problem.
-These objectives provide a roadmap for addressing the problem.
+• Alignment with the Problem: State-specific objectives or research questions directly align with the identified problem.
+These objectives provide a roadmap for addressing the issue.

 Example: “The primary objective of this project is to analyze the root causes of delayed service response times and implement process improvements to reduce the average resolution time by 20%, ultimately enhancing customer satisfaction and retention rates.”